 Graduate Research Assistantships

 A Graduate Research Assistant (GRA) performs research under the supervision of a faculty member.
 At times, a research project to which the research assistant is appointed may eventually lead to a thesis or dissertation topic; however, a research supervisor cannot guarantee that a particular project will provide suitable material for a thesis or dissertation.
 All assistantship appointments are subject to the continuing availability of funds.
 Appointments are made only when resources to support them are assured, but a financial emergency in the University could cause positions, including those of graduate assistants, to be terminated prior to the end of the appointment period.
 Assistantship support normally will not continue past the end of the semester in which the assistant expects to complete degree requirements.
 Some contracts or grants may specify U.S. citizenship as a prerequisite for appointment.

-If a student holding an assistantship withdraws from courses during the semester such that his/her course load is below the minimum required hours, that student can be required to reimburse the university for tuition prorated on the remaining course load.
-Students holding an assistantship that will not continue to make satisfactory progress toward their degree may have their assistantship revoked.
+If a student holding an assistantship withdraws from courses during the semester such that the course load is less than the minimum required hours, that student can be required to reimburse the university for tuition prorated on the remaining course load.
+Graduate assistants who do not make satisfactory progress towards their degrees may have their assistantships revoked.

 International students must be registered for a minimum of 9 graduate credit hours their first semester, including summer session.
 English proficiency is a prerequisite for classroom or laboratory instruction for any non-native English speakers wishing to obtain an assistantship.
 Please visit the International Student section of the catalog for more information regarding language requirements.